radio-astro/casa/pipeline-feature-sessions/doc/building_the_pipeline.md

 ```

 ###Optional: CASA CLI bindings
+The CASA CLI bindings are always generated and included in a standard install.
 To make the CASA CLI bindings available for a developer install, the CLI
 bindings need to be written to the src directory.
 This can be done using the
 `buildmytasks` command, using the _-i_ option to generate the bindings